Astym, Cupping, Massage Therapy & Dry Needling

 ASTYM therapy is a newly developed yet highly effective physical therapy technique.
 ASTYM therapy can help you feel better, quickly, and easily.
 This unique type of therapy uses your own body's healing mechanisms to stimulate the regeneration of healthy tissue.
 The result is pain relief and improved function.
 Whether you're dealing with an old sports injury or chronic pain, ASTYM therapy can help you get back to feeling your best.
 So don't wait any longer, give ASTYM a try today!

 Cupping therapy is an ancient Chinese practice that has been used for centuries to treat a variety of ailments.
 The therapist will place special cups on your skin, which creates suction.
 This suction will help to loosen tight muscles, break up scar tissue, and increase blood flow.
 Cupping therapy can be used to relieve pain, reduce inflammation, and improve overall circulation.
-H2 Health is happy to provide this unique and effective therapy to our clients.

 Manual therapy is a type of physical therapy that involves manipulating the soft tissues of the body to promote healing.
 Common techniques include massage, trigger point release, and myofascial release.
 Manual therapy can be used to treat a variety of conditions, such as chronic pain, headaches, and tension.
 While it is most often used in conjunction with other forms of treatment, manual therapy can be an effective standalone treatment for those who are looking for an alternative to medication or surgery.